VamsiTechTuts/docker/employee-jdbc-docker/README.md

     mysql -u root -p
 Change password for root user:
 --------
-    ALTER USER 'root'@'localhost' IDENTIFIED BY 'Naresh#240';
+    ALTER USER 'root'@'localhost' IDENTIFIED BY 'Test#240';
 Create User and Provide Remote access:
 -----------
-    create user 'naresh'@'localhost' IDENTIFIED BY 'Naresh#240';
+    create user 'vamsitechtuts'@'localhost' IDENTIFIED BY 'Test#240';
-    GRANT ALL PRIVILEGES ON *.* TO 'naresh'@'localhost' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON *.* TO 'vamsitechtuts'@'localhost' WITH GRANT OPTION;
-    create user 'naresh'@'%' IDENTIFIED BY 'Naresh#240';
+    create user 'vamsitechtuts'@'%' IDENTIFIED BY 'Test#240';
-    GRANT ALL PRIVILEGES ON *.* TO 'naresh'@'%' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON *.* TO 'vamsitechtuts'@'%' WITH GRANT OPTION;
     FLUSH PRIVILEGES;
 Create Database in Mysql:
 ------